Shark attacks and whale migration

 These CSIRO figures suggest that whale numbers synchronise far more closely with shark attacks than do the number of human swimmers.

-Changing patterns of shark attacks in Australian waters concludes that Australia's increase in shark attacks over the past 20 years is due to increased population and the following unsubstantiated assumption:
+Changing patterns of shark attacks in Australian waters (desktop site) concludes that Australia's increase in shark attacks over the past 20 years is due to increased population and the following unsubstantiated assumption:

 In the absence of definitive beach-visitation numbers, and for the purpose of the present study, a conservative figure of a 20% annual increase was assumed as a surrogate for assessing the probable increase in beach visitations and water-related activities over the past decade.
 This figure is derived from an average of the Australian population increase of 15% and an increase in surf life-saver beach rescues of 29% over the past decade.